V-Bala/ai-news-spring-boot-app/README.md

 - `ApiController`: This is the main REST controller for the application.
 It handles HTTP requests and calls the appropriate service methods.
 - `NewsApiService`: This service fetches the latest technology news articles from the News API.
 - `ArticleService`: This service manages the "read-later" list and provides methods to add and retrieve articles.
-- `OpenAIService`: This service interacts with OpenAI's GPT-4 to generate responses based on a given article.
+- `OpenAIService`: This service interacts with OpenAI's GPT-4 to generate a full article based on a given article headline.

 ## How to Run